okteto/okteto/README.md

 ## How it works

 Okteto allows you to develop inside a container.
 When you run `okteto up` your Kubernetes deployment is replaced by a development container that contains your development tools (e.g. maven and jdk, or npm, python, go compiler, debuggers, etc).
-This development container can be any [docker image](https://okteto.com/docs/reference/development-environments/).
+This development container can use any [docker image](https://okteto.com/docs/development/images/).
 The development container inherits the same secrets, configmaps, volumes or any other configuration value of the original Kubernetes deployment.

 In addition to that, `okteto up` will: